 The more you know

 Nutmeg scores all of its portfolios against a range of environmental, social and governance factors, such as climate change and renewable energy, privacy and data, and tax transparency – whether they have an SRI focus or not.
-This means you can see the impact your investments are having, whether you own an SRI portfolio or not.
+This means you can see the ESG score of your investments, whether you own an SRI portfolio or not.

 We use thousands of data points provided by world-leading investment data analysts MSCI to create an accurate picture of what you’re investing in.

 According to our recent research, social concerns – such as working conditions and human rights abuses – were rated as the most important, as over half of investors (54%) said they would “likely” change their portfolio if they found it didn’t support positive behaviour in these areas.

 Next in importance was environmental issues, with 39% of investors saying they’d “likely” change their portfolio if their investments were bad for the environment, for example, funding businesses with heavy carbon emissions, or creating pollution and waste.

 Finally, over a third (35%) said they’d choose another portfolio if they discovered their existing one invested in areas such as governance concerns, like business ethics and tax transparency.

 Commenting on the findings, James McManus, said: “This research shows that socially responsible investing means something different to everyone.
 Traditionally there has been a focus on minimising exposure to fossil fuels and environmental issues – which likely influenced the proliferation of labels like ‘green investments’.
 However, social concerns – such as working conditions and human rights abuses – are now more likely to strike a chord with investors and drive a change in behaviour.
 Only by knowing exactly what’s in your investments and how they score on a variety of issues will you know if they align with what’s important for you.”